sanjyotpanure/WebDev-ProjectKart/README.md

 ### Usage
 * Use **Left & Right Arrow Keys** to move the Bowl.
 * Each egg caries 10 points.
-Speed of eggs dropping increases
+Speed of eggs dropping increases with time.
 * Try to collect maximum eggs and score high.
 #### Enjoy the game!